deskdaniel/GoMate/README.md

     - `surr`
 The forfeiting player records a loss, while the opponent records a win.
 - Closing the terminal window.

+## Contributing
+If you want to contribute you can fork the repository and open pull request.
+Please add tests to test your suggested changes, and make sure you pass already existing tests.

 ## Notes
 - Some terminal fonts may not display chess pieces or board symbols correctly.
 For best results, use DejaVu Sans Mono (tested and confirmed working).